MiguelPires/polyglot/README.md

 As you can see, if the debug option is enabled Polyglot will return a tuple containing the language statistics dictionary in it's first index and an array containing every unkown extension found (stuff like build and compiled files will be the vast majority of what you see here).

+### JSON output

+If you want to get JSON output instead of those nasty strings, being it for use in a backend script with PHP or because you want to integrate the module with another language, this would be the result:

+    $ python polyglot.py --json ../polyglot/

+	{
+	    "Python": 0.6,
+	    "YAML": 0.4,
+	    "nFiles": 5
+	}

 ## Language Detection

 Language detection works in three stages.
 If any of the stages succeds in identifying the file language, the next stages are not executed.